► Hybrid Renaults about to hit UK

-► All about the new E-Tech package
+► All about the new E-Tech Clio

 The petrol engine is a 1.6-litre naturally aspirated four from Nissan previously found in the Dacia Duster, but here featuring hybrid-specific injection and camshaft timing, plus a cooled EGR (exhaust gas recirculation) system.

-You get 138bhp from the petrol engine and main electric motor (which contributes 48bhp), while a second electric motor (making 20bhp) takes care of brake regeneration, starting the engine, and powering the four-speed gearbox.
+Performance comes in the form of 138bhp from the petrol engine and main electric motor (which contributes 48bhp), while a second electric motor (making 20bhp) takes care of brake regeneration, starting the engine, and powering the four-speed gearbox.
 Because there’s no clutch, each gearshift needs to be rev-matched.

 The clever/complicated bits

 Unlike most electric cars – but like the Porsche Taycan – the Clio has a pair of ratios for the electric drivetrain.
 Think of it as two gearboxes in one: one for internal combustion and one for electric, with the ability to disconnect one type of power for full petrol or full electric motion.